bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

           aws_public_ip: "{{ ec2_facts.tagged_instances[0].public_ip }}"
     ```

-    The task will assign the variable **aws_public_ip** to the public
+    The following task will assign the variable **instance_conf_dict**
-    ip of the newly created EC2 instance.
+    to a dictionary with the values of the ansible molecule instances.
+    Molecule monitors the instances using these values.

      ```yaml
     - name: Populate instance config dict